 This is important, as often people who have lost the capacity for speech are regarded as being withdrawn and consequently shut off from the world around them.
 Being able to communicate without speech can reduce social isolation, improve quality of life and allow more opportunities for caregivers to engage with people living with advanced dementia.

-Viewed through the lens of Adaptive Interaction, seemingly random actions by people living with advanced dementia, such as tapping, crying out, or repetitive bodily movements can be interpreted as potentially communicative, as opposed to random, or even problematic.
-It may be in fact that by copying, or mirroring the actions, and by paying attention to the mood of the person involved, the carer might find a way to communicate with someone unable to speak.
-Perhaps more importantly, those individuals with dementia can, once again, experience human connection and engagement with their loved ones.
+Viewed through the lens of Adaptive Interaction, seemingly random actions by people living with advanced dementia, such as tapping, crying out, or repetitive bodily movements can be interpreted as possibly communicative, as opposed to random, or even problematic.
+It may be, in fact, that by copying, or mirroring the actions, and by paying attention to the mood of the person involved, the caregiver might find a way to communicate with someone unable to speak.
+More importantly, those individuals with dementia may once again, experience human connection and engagement with their loved ones.